MazinAl-Z/MazinAl-Z/README.md

 - 👋 Hi, I’m Mazin Alzhrany
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning quantomm computing, and pyhon
+- 🌱 I’m currently learning quantum computing, and pyhon
-- 💞️ I’m collaborateing with twaiq acadimy
+- 💞️ I’m collaborateing with <a href="twaiq academy">tuwaiq academy</a>
 - 📫 you can reach me at :
 - - MazinAlzhrany@proton.me